minecraftforum/documents/rules/rules.md

 If you're interested in applying for the moderator posting, you can read more about it [In the FAQ](http://www.minecraftforum.net/forums/forums/forum-discussion-info/517688-frequently-asked-questions).

 > Moderators should delete the mini-modding post and issue a Mini-Modding warning.
 If the member they were talking about did in fact violate the rules, deal with that member accordingly.
+If the member reported the thread, and mini-modded as well, issue the warning as informal.

 ## Profanity